 The fibers reinforcements are used in the preparation of composites are: Carbon plain fabric, Hyfil Ltd. U. K.).
 The resin used is Viapal H 265 unsaturated polyester resin based on tetrahydrophthalic acid and appropriate blends of ethylene glycol, propylene glycol, and di (propylene glycol) dissolved in styrene.
-The resin, promoter and catalyst were supplied by (Lonza S.P.A Company) with density of 1.2 g/cm3.
+The resin, promoter and catalyst were supplied by (Lonza S.P.A Company).